Network Development and Skill Building of Agriculture Service Providers for an Inclusive and Food Secure New Hampshire

 Agricultural Need: As the states farming community ages (65% of farm owners being 55 or older), so do the service providers who offer support.
 As retirements occur, we lose the relationships and networks that were developed over individual careers.
 New staff are not familiar with the skills partner agencies bring or of the specialties of individuals.
 No single organization has taken leadership in gathering agency partners in networking, communication, collaboration or skill building.
 We are effectively siloed in our own organizations.
 Furthermore, barriers to food security, food and land access are reinforced by systemic inequalities across the food system (Conrad, 2020).
 Racial and cultural inequalities at all levels in the food system are well documented (Conrad, 2020; Rosset, 2008) with many agricultural professionals unaware how they perpetuate these issues.
 If NH ASPs are not able to effectively communicate across agencies, and continue to operate without cultural proficiency training, they will not be able to effectively or efficiently provide services to New Hampshire’s farmers, or do this in a culturally proficient manner.
 Tight networks and a shared understanding of racial equity and the food system enhance information flow and result in better services for all types of farmers.

-The NH Agriculture Financiers has expressed interest and support for an enhanced, tighter-networked ASP landscape.
+The NH Agriculture Financiers expressed interest and support for an enhanced, tighter-networked ASP landscape.
 We aim to tighten the network while working towards a more diverse and inclusive agricultural community.
 This includes opportunity for underserved to have a seat at the table.
-Additionally, the NH Food Alliance, Racial Equity Team has formed to amplify racial equity in the state’s food system, and serve as a resource for food and farm organizations.
+Additionally, the NH Food Alliance, Racial Equity Team has formed to amplify racial equity in the state’s food system and serve as a resource for food and farm organizations.
 There is staff-overlap between these teams, providing a natural synergy.
 At the 2021 statewide food summit, racial equity round table, action items such as “finding partners to unpack racial equity work” and “creating open space for micro-learning opportunities” were identified.
 This SARE project builds upon this assessment as well as the 21-week racial equity challenge conducted in the summer of 2020, of which the SARE PDP coordinator was a participant.

 Farmers, the UNH Beginning Farmer training course, and agriculture service providers have expressed a desire for a single spot to get information germane to their diverse needs.
 In improving cultural proficiency among a farmer audience, many organizations that work directly with farmers do not know where or how to start (as demonstrated during key informant interviews.)
 While organizations are unsure how to proceed with incorporating DEI into their work, granting agencies such as Northeast SARE and the NH Charitable Foundation have asked grantees to include DEI goals in request for proposals.
 Organizations must address how they are advancing racial equity and social justice in proposed projects.

 ASP Interest: Support for the project comes from a direct, expressed need from the agriculture financiers group as well as the UNH Extension Beginner Farmer team, who will be core participants of the project.
 Engagement will build off the success and recruit participation from the NH Farmers Open Forum where a diverse pool of ASP’s joined a weekly call to address timely topics and the 21 week NH food system racial equity learning group.
+Over time the invite list for the calls and in person events grew to 144 ASPs from federal, state, local and county agencies, lenders, non profits, farmers, extension educators, and other service providers.

 Rosset, Peter.
 Development, 2008, 51(4), (460–463).
 2008 Society for International Development (7) (PDF) Food Sovereignty and the Contemporary Food Crisis.